 I studied singing at the RIAM and TU Dublin while also studying engineering at University College Dublin.
 I qualified and worked as an engineer for many years while singing in Galway Baroque Singers and Súnus Chamber Choir.
-I returned to music teaching in 2010, but it wasn’t until I met Owen Gilhooly at a Sing Ireland choral conducting summer school in Limerick in 2015 that I returned to regular vocal studies.
+I returned to music teaching in 2010, but it wasn’t until I met Owen Gilhooly at a Sing Ireland choral conducting summer school in Limerick in 2015 that I returned to weekly vocal studies.

 Studying outside the conservatory system, performance opportunities needed to be created.
 St Mary’s Cathedral Limerick were incredibly supportive and invited me to sing many times in their lunchtime series.
 Through my voluntary work with the Coole Music Orchestra Festival over the years, I have been mentored in PR and marketing and have amassed skills which come in very useful when organizing my own concerts.